Painting on burlap with a freezer paper stencil is An easy and cheap way to add rustic and elegant decor around your home.

 - Paint brush or paint blotter

-For these, you are using the negative space like a stencil so you want to make sure you have some space around each image.
+For these, you are using the negative space as a stencil so you want to make sure you have some space around each image.
 I space them out on my page before I cut so I know I’ll have a half an inch around each letter.
-Weed out the inside parts.
-I then take a razor and cut around the images leaving space all around the image.

 Make sure you have the paint in every space you want it.
 Let the paint dry and then you are just going to peel up the paper.
 For the extra little pieces I found it easier to use my weeding tool to get them off.